 This time, Charleston was selected by a vote greater than the total cast for all its rivals.

-> Years later, after Kenna had become a U.S. Senator and attained high standing among his associates in Washington, D.C.—having become a trusted adviser of President Grover Cleveland—John Robinson's Circus arrived in the nation's capital.
+Years later, after Kenna had become a U.S. Senator and attained high standing among his associates in Washington, D.C., John Robinson's Circus arrived in the nation's capital.

-> Recalling olden days, Kenna organized a senatorial party, and all went as his guests to the circus.
+Recalling olden days, Kenna organized a senatorial party, and all went as his guests to the circus.
 During the evening's performance, a white-faced clown stood on a barrel-head and waved for silence.

 "Is there in the audience a man by the name of Kenna?
 Senator John E. Kenna of West Virginia?"
 Guests looked toward Kenna and one another in disbelief.

 "He used to travel with this circus!' the clown announced with great solemnity.

 That night John Lowlow, the clown's given name, was the esteemed guest at that party hosted by Senator Kenna, and his part in locating West Virginia's Capital was made known to one and all.

 And then there was the time West Virginia had four governors

 Too much government?
 As bad as politics in West Virginia might seem today, there was a time when the state had four governors.